 I have a selection of various wet opals and dried opal for sale.
 Less than super gem grade stable opals are sold in parcels instead of picking by the gram.
 They contain good opal and specimens.
 Some cut solids and others can be used for floating opal pendants in small glass vials.

 Typical $1 a gram white opals after being desert dried.
 The opal that dries out fine without crazing will at least cut small stones. $10 a gram is larger multi-color. $100 a gm for gem fossils and black cutters.
+Any bigger better opals are sold by the piece if they were not dried to be cut.

 The opal forms in a different manner here.
 It is prepared for sale differently due to the very small amounts ever found.
 Mainly the damp rough is dried to prove it up and see what is crazy and what is not.
 You don't just assume it is stable because not all opal is stable regardless of where it was mined.
 It does not completely dry for cutting until it has been completely removed from the dirt and allowed to dry in air for a period of months.
 That is my standard for determining worth before retailing.
 Hobbyists sell only wet specimens due to the high loss rate when drying.
 You can count on the fact my dry opal has been exposed to desert air for months or years.
 We don't run it trough a cement mixer to crush up the crazy and expose the color.
 Not enough for that level of production or need to totally remove the questionable part of the mine run.